Ara940/ara940.github.io/_posts/2023-12-05-dyffusion.md

 #### Limitations of Previous Work

 Common approaches for large-scale spatiotemporal problems tend to be _deterministic_ and _autoregressive_.
-As such, they are often unable to capture the inherent uncertainty in the data, produce unphysical predictions, and are prone to error accumulation for long-range forecasts.
+They are often unable to capture the inherent uncertainty in the data, produce unphysical predictions, and are prone to error accumulation for long-range forecasts.
 It is natural to ask how we can efficiently leverage diffusion models for large-scale spatiotemporal problems.
 Given that diffusion models have been primarily designed for static data, we also ask how we can explicitly